calogica/dbt-expectations/README.md

 `dbt-expectations` currently supports `dbt 1.2.x` or higher.

-Check [dbt Hub](https://hub.getdbt.com/calogica/dbt_expectations/latest/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
+Check [dbt package hub](https://hub.getdbt.com/calogica/dbt_expectations/latest/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 Include in `packages.yml`